CameronMukherjee/keycutter/README.md

 # What is KeyCutter?

 Key cutter is a side-car deployable authentication service.
 It works in conjunction with your pre-existing services.
-KeyCutter dispatches RBAC compliant JSON web tokens, allowing you to focus on developing features and not authentication.
+KeyCutter dispatches RBAC enabled JSON web tokens, allowing you to focus on developing features and not authentication.

 # Key Features:

-- System and user management via UI.
+- System and user management via UI - coming soon.
 - Email triggers for new users and password resets, email templates are customisable.
 - Web-hook triggers for events.
 - Retention periods for logs including deleting or archiving to AWS S3.
-- KeyCutter has native bindings in Java, C#, Go and Typescript.
-- Interface via REST ([https://hexploits.stoplight.io](https://hexploits.stoplight.io/docs/KeyCutter/)) or native bindings (Java, C#, Go and Typescript).
+- Interface via REST ([https://hexploits.stoplight.io](https://hexploits.stoplight.io/docs/KeyCutter/)) or native bindings (Java, C#, Go and Typescript) - coming soon.

 # Getting Started: